richardjhughes/project-dependencies/README.md

 python3 build.py
 ```

-This will build for the platform you are running this script on, be it Windows, Linux or Mac.
+This will build for the platform you are running this script on, be it Linux or Mac.

+Note: v2.0.5 is very difficult to build automatically on Windows.
+For now, please build manually using Visual Studio.

 ## License